Gordon999/PiVideoer3/README.md

 Pi v3, Arducam HAWKEYE, OWLSIGHT or 16MP cameras can be auto / manually focussed.
 Pi v3 also can do spot focus.

-Makes individual h264s, and can make a FULL MP4 of h264s stored.
+Makes individual h264s, and can make a FULL MP4 of all h264s stored.

 Captured stills can be viewed and the video played it comes from.